 KeesFlipse studied at Delft University of Technology and obtained his PhD there in 1985.
 After working at Fokker in research for a year, he spent 3 years as a postdoc at the Free University of Amsterdam.
 1989, Flipse became senior lecturer at the Interdisciplinary Research Center in Surface Science of the University of Liverpool.
 Flipse joined Eindhoven University of Technology (TU/e) as Assistant Professor in the Surface Science group, becoming Associate Professor in 2001.

-Enhancing sensitivity in atomic force microscopy for planar tip-on-chip probesMicrosystems and Nanoengineering (2022)
+Enhancing sensitivity in atomic force microscopy for planar tip-on-chip probesMicrosystems & Nanoengineering (2022)

 Topological Surface State in Epitaxial Zigzag Graphene NanoribbonsNano Letters (2021)